 Social and economic well-being of the community

-The Information Commissioner has recognised that there is a public interest in the social and economic well-being of the community, which includes:
+The public interest factors in schedule 4 of the RTI Act are non-exhaustive, allowing additional factors the be identified.
+The Commissioner has recognised that there is a public interest in the social and economic well-being of the community, which includes:

 - the ability of its members to improve their health and outlook